-Uploading a large number of files can be tedious when uploading one at a time, especially if you want to set annotations and provenance.
-The command line and Python client have functionality for bulk upload and download called
+Uploading a large number of files can be tedious when done one at a time, especially if you want to set annotations and provenance.
+The command line and Python client have a convenience function for bulk upload and download called

 sync.
-The uploads are specified by a tab delimited manifest file that specifies each file upload as a row in the manifest.
+The uploads are done through a tab delimited manifest where each file to be uploaded and it’s metadata is specified as a row in the manifest file.
 In this article we will cover how to:

 Read more about the helper functions on the synapseutils page.

-Bulk file uploads are specified using a tab separated (
+Files to be uploaded are specified in a tab separated (

-.tsv) manifest file.
-This file has columns of information about the file to be uploaded along with annotations that will be added in Synapse.
-Specifically the manifest has a set of required columns (
+.tsv) manifest.
+The manifest has columns that contain information about each file to be uploaded along with metadata (annotations) that will be associated with the file in Synapse.
+Specifically, the manifest has a set of required columns (the directory

-parent), columns for provenance, and columns for annotations.
+parent the file will be uploaded to), and columns for provenance and annotations.
 A simple example manifest that uploads a single file:

-The above manifest describes a “file.csv” to upload to a Synapse folder
+The above manifest describes a “file.csv” that will be uploaded to the Synapse folder

 Download the template.